 5. Policy Length

-Longer terms cost more because the insurer carries risk for a longer period.
+Longer terms cost more because of the risk involved..

 Example: